Daro007/job-portal-starter/README.md

 The Job Portal homepage is deployed on [Vercel](https://vercel.com/), a cloud platform for static sites and serverless functions.
 Vercel offers seamless integration with Next.js, providing a scalable and performant hosting solution.

-You can visit the live deployment of the Job Portal homepage by following this link: [Job Portal Homepage](https://your-vercel-url)
+You can visit the live deployment of the Job Portal by following this link: [Job Portal](https://job-portal-git-main-daro007.vercel.app/)

 ## Getting Started